liamblair/COS397-hw5/README.md

 # COS 397 Exercise

-This is a skeleton repository for your exercise.
 The goal of this exercise is to implement a Python package for sorting integer lists using the DevOps software development approach.